jasonustc/DeepAesth/DeepAesthEXE/readme.txt

+The description of our algrithm is in Algorithm.Description.pptx

 0. Since it's very time-consuming to load the DCNN model, I recommand you to run step 2 to extract deep learning features of all images before step 3.
 But it's OK to run step 2 individually, and our DCNN_Aesth.exe will automatically extract deep learning features before quality assessment.

-1. First please download the imagenet DCNN model file here: http://dl.caffe.berkeleyvision.org/ and put it into the same folder with the ExtractDeepFeat.exe
+1. First please download the imagenet DCNN model caffe_reference_imagenet_model file here: http://dl.caffe.berkeleyvision.org/ and put it into the same folder with the ExtractDeepFeat.exe

 2. Run ExtractDeepFeat.exe to get DCNN features of your images: